fbpx

 Where Is Cortina?

 After spending a few weeks in the area, I have a few ideas on what to do near Cortina.
 My biggest takeaway was where you base yourself matters.
-Staying in a central location (like Cortina) cuts down on drive time and allows you to beat the crowds so you can get after adventure and soak in the landscapes.
+Staying in a central location (like Cortina) cuts down on drive time and allows you to beat the crowds to get after adventure and soak in the landscapes.

 Empty street in Cortina D'Ampezzo Italy